 A Painful Intrusion

-There is no exact scenario for trigeminal neuralgia.
-More prevalent in later years but possible at any age, one side of the face being stricken is common but both can be, along with the oral area, jaw, eyes, or forehead.
+The condition is prevalent in later years but possible at any age.
+One side of the face being stricken is more common but both can be, along with the oral area, jaw, eyes, or forehead.

-Bouts can vary, from brief spasms, to longer lasting, or intermittent and in almost all cases, they deserve specialist medical support.
+Bouts can vary, from brief spasms, to longer lasting, or intermittent and in almost all cases, they warrant specialist medical support.

-Precise diagnostic tests do not exist, discussing your symptoms with an experienced maxillofacial consultant is the best route.
-They can help to rule out causes other than TN, such as jaw joint, or wider nerve injuries.
+TND is a very individual condition, where discussing your symptoms with an experienced maxillofacial consultant matters.
+They help to rule out causes such as jaw joint, or wider nerve injuries and investigate each case.

 This is most often caused by pressure from nearby blood vessels, or more rarely unknown tumours, or physical trauma.
-Damage to the myelin sheath which surrounds the nerve may be a further issue.
+Injury to the myelin sheath which surrounds the nerve is a possibility.

 Multiple sclerosis can bring this type of damage, brain lesions and strokes are at times associated with trigeminal neuralgia, although the cause is more often independent.

-The spasm like pain TN can bring is often hard to bear and may become more frequent, or intense over time.
-All the team at our London clinic recognise the seriousness of the condition and how much impact this has on life.
+The spasm like pain TND can bring is often hard to bear and may become more frequent, or intense over time.
+All the team at our London clinic appreciate the seriousness of the condition and how much impact this has on life.

-We also recognise that diagnosis, or solutions are not always straightforward.
-Even if no compression is visible, you could still have TN, treatment that works well in one case may not do so in another.
+We recognise that diagnosis, or solutions are not always straightforward.
+Even if no compression is visible, you could still have trigeminal nerve disorder, treatment that works well in one case may not do so in another.

 Analysis of your condition will help the specialist supporting you and bring informed decisions on treatment.
 There is often no need to be harried by a life of facial pain, when good care is available.